bnfour/md-mods/readme.md

 (please forgive the compression artifacts, the bars look better in-game)

 > [!NOTE]
 > This does not include the Touhou danmaku mode, as a different texture for ~~Fever~~ Spell bar is used.
-In Bad Apple!!'s black-and-white mode the bubbles are invisible on the Fever bar, so the mod's effect is not noticeable.
+> In Bad Apple!!'s black-and-white mode the bubbles are invisible on the Fever bar, so the mod's effect is not noticeable.
+> P E R O P E R O兄✰貴✰乱✰舞 has no visible UI.

 #### Alternative mode
 By default, Fever bar's texture is modified to match the default HP bar's one.
 If `SyncHpFeverAnimAlt` is set to true, the reverse will be done: HP bar's texture will be modified instead.
 This is purely cosmetic.